Shynee1/ChessEngine/README.md

 A simple Chess Engine built from scratch using Java.

 Features:
-- Functioning Chess engine to play against
+- Functioning Chess engine to play against (2000+ ELO on Chess.com)
 - Real time evaluation and search depth information

 Project Information: